-Why do we gain weight when taking certain types of medication?
+Why do we gain weight with certain medications?

 Author : Xavier